Trisan324/Semiconductor-Wafer-Defect-Detector/README.md

 ├── model.py                        CompactCNN architecture
-├── train.py                        Trains the model and saves the best checkpoint and training log ├── evaluate.py                     Evaluates the trained model on the test set └── plot_results.py                 Generates the report figures from the training log and evaluation output
+├── train.py                        Trains the model and saves the best checkpoint and training log ├── evaluate.py                     Evaluates the trained model on the test set ├── plot_results.py                 Generates the report figures from the training log and evaluation output └── app.py                          Streamlit prototype for interactively classifying test wafer maps

 models/                             Saved model checkpoint results/                            Training log, evaluation metrics, confusion matrix, and figures